 Writing a book is like giving birth to a snarling 8 headed monster.
 It's so much more than sitting down in front of your laptop and typing.
 It's more like a war, as your own words and ideas battle you and each other.
 In writing your hopes, dreams, fears and inadequacies are exposed.
 You learn what it is you most want in life and how incompetent you are to actually achieve it.

-I've written seven and a half chapters in my book now, and I've identified some patterns in the process, some phases that I invariably go through:
+I've written seven and a half chapters in Introverts in the Church now, and I've identified some patterns in the process, some phases that I invariably go through:

 1. The "Aha" phase.
 This is the phase of researching, thinking, and interviewing.
 This is the phase of discovery, as I begin to see things I had not seen before.
 I have great synergistic moments as I talk with others and we find that we share thoughts, experiences, and hopes.
 I'll be reading a book and a sentence or a concept will practically shout out to me.
 I'll begin to believe that I have valuable things to say and that others will be interested.